Atmospheric dispersion modelling software

 - More detailed and realistic results for atmospheric dispersion modelling in comparison to the standard approach of Phast

-Key benefits of DNV GL's software for atmospheric dispersion modelling:
+Key benefits of DNV's software for atmospheric dispersion modelling:

 - Improved source term modelling of two-phase mixtures for many of the Phast discharge models, including catastrophic rupture, leak, line rupture, relief valve and disc rupture